Course ID: 163766

-If you want to teach or are currently teaching young people or adults this course helps you to develop your teaching skills, reflect on current ideas about education and training, and to creatively explore the professional opportunities open to you.
-You will gain competence in planning, teaching and learning, and in working with students.
+This course is for those who want to either teach or are currently teaching young people or adults.
+It will help to develop your teaching skills, reflect on current ideas about education and training, and to creatively explore the professional opportunities open to you.
+You'll gain competence in planning, teaching and learning, and in working with learners.

-The course is a two year, part-time programme and is assessed through written assignments and practical assessment of teaching practice.
-The course is structured around modules which are based on different aspects of teachers’ work such as designing learning materials, assessing students, and evaluating learning and teaching.
+The course is a two year, part-time modular programme which is assessed through written assignments and practical assessment of teaching practice.
+The course is structured around modules which are based on different aspects of teachers’ work, such as designing learning materials, assessing students, and evaluating learning and teaching.

 The course is validated by the University of Huddersfield and leads to a University of Huddersfield award.
 The University of Huddersfield is a Centre for Excellence in Teacher Training in the Lifelong Learning Sector.

 As part of the course students will be required to attend two days at a Specialist Conference, normally held at Queensgate campus, University of Huddersfield.

 The course aims to equip you with the skills, knowledge and understanding necessary, not only to manage a variety of learning situations but also to contribute to the wider activities of colleges or training organisations.
 Through employment or voluntary teaching, you'll gain practical experience of learning and teaching alongside other professionals.
 You will also gain confidence in planning, teaching and learning, and in working with learners and other professionals.

 The course is a two year, part-time programme.
 As well as attending lectures and tutorials, students develop the practical skills of teaching through their employment.
 They also have the opportunity to gain experience of learning and teaching alongside other professionals, with support from tutors, as a vehicle for their development.

 During the course, students undertake project work such as developing new course materials.
 Academic work includes critically examining creativity in teaching, subject specialist related studies, quality and professional issues.
 Modules also allow students to explore particular areas of interest.